SKPVenkataSDeepthi/Catastrophic-Wildfire-Prevention-Consortium-CWPC-at-CrowdDoing/README.md

 ---

-## Author
-**Venkata Sri Deepthi SriKotaPeetambaram**
-Data Analyst working on data, dashboards, maps, and AI for wildfire prevention.
+## The Person Behind the Project

+Hi, I’m **Venkata Sri Deepthi SriKotaPeetambaram**, a Data Analyst who enjoys turning data into dashboards, maps into insights, and ideas into real-world solutions.

+I like working at the intersection of analytics, visualization, geospatial data, and AI, especially when the work can support something meaningful like wildfire prevention and community resilience.

+If it involves data, maps, dashboards, or a bit of AI, count me in, I’m already curious.

 ⭐ If this project interests you, let’s connect, collaborate, or build something impactful together:
 [LinkedIn](https://www.linkedin.com/in/dvskp/)